MAKE AN APPOINTMENT TODAY!

 INSURANCE INFORMATION AND PAYMENTS

 Payment is due at the time of service.
 For your convenience we accept cash, check, most major credit cards and Care Credit as forms of payment.

 MEDICARE AND INSURANCE COVERAGE

-If you have private insurance coverage, we will be happy to provide you with a superbill you can submit to your insurance company to seek reimbursement for services received at IPM.
+If you have private PPO insurance coverage, we will be happy to provide you with a superbill that you may submit to your insurance company to seek reimbursement for services received at IPM.

 SPECIAL SENIOR DISCOUNT

-Beginning January 1, 2019 we will begin offering a special 20% senior discount for some covered services that would normally be covered by Meidcare.
-This discount will be offered to all Medicare age patients, regardless of insurance status and includes 20% off the regular price for new patient visits and return patient visits with a medical doctor.
+Beginning January 1, 2019 we will offer a special 20% senior discount for some covered services that would normally be covered by Medicare.
+This discount will be offered to all patients over the age of 65, regardless of insurance status and includes 20% off the regular price for new patient visits and return patient visits with a medical doctor.
 Please contact reception for more information.

 OTHER PAYMENT OPTIONS

 We have partnered with Parasail and CareCredit to offer payment plans for medical services.
 Unlike credit cards, Parasail offers fixed interest rate loans based on your financial information with no fees.
 CareCredit is used by over 10 million card holders and offers special financing options to patients.

 Please click on the Links below to apply.